 Pre-Bid Best Practices

-By leveraging best practices, both the client and the vendor benefit from a more efficient, effective, and successful bidding process.
+By leveraging best practices, both the client and the vendor benefit from a more efficient, effective, and successful process.

-Client Bid Preparation Best Practices
+Client Best Practices

 By following these best practices, clients can ensure that their RFPs or Tenders are clear, concise, and effective in attracting the best possible vendor proposals.